-No, you cannot.
-Kendo UI for Angular ships the following themes which you can use to style your project:
+Kendo UI for Angular ships the following themes:

-All available themes are compatible with both Kendo UI for Angular and Kendo UI for jQuery components.
-To create a theme that matches the looks of your desired project, you can also use the ThemeBuilder application.
+These themes are compatible with both Kendo UI for Angular and Kendo UI for jQuery components.
+To create a custom theme that matches the desired looks, you can also use the ThemeBuilder application.

-Yes, it does.
-Kendo UI for jQuery is the same product it has always been.
-The product acquired the Kendo UI for jQuery name to differentiate it from Kendo UI for Angular.
+Yes, Kendo UI for jQuery still supports AngularJS.
+The product was renamed only to differentiate it from Kendo UI for Angular.

-The conceptual aspects as well as the API calls of each component from the Kendo UI for Angular suite are documented.
-All API configurations that made sense to migrate to the new suite are preserved.
-However, the approaches Kendo UI for Angular uses towards major features, such as data binding, are different.
+The concepts and API calls of each component from Kendo UI for Angular are documented.
+We preserved all the API that made sense to be migrated.
+On the other hand, Kendo UI for Angular uses a different approach towards major features, such as data binding.

-It depends on what version of Angular you are currently targeting.
-For detailed information, refer to the migration guide on Angular.
+It depends on the Angular version you are targeting.
+For detailed information, refer to the Angular migration guide.

-Yes, it does.
-Server-side operations are supported through the Angular HTTP client and endpoints that accept query string options.
+Yes, server-side data operations are supported through the Angular HTTP client and endpoints that accept query string options.

-Does the Grid for Angular support the same attributes, such as header attributes and detail templates, as the Grid for jQuery?
+Does the Grid for Angular support detail templates and header attributes, similar to the Grid for jQuery?